The following term definitions were provided by the Minnesota Asphalt Pavement Association and Asphalt Institute.

 The soil prepared to support a pavement structure or a pavement system.
 It is the foundation of the pavement structure.

-The initial application of asphalt material to an existing asphalt or concrete surface to provide bond between the existing surface and the new material.
+The initial application of asphalt material to an existing asphalt surface to provide bond between the existing surface and the new material.